-Non-financial assets
+Non Financial assets

-At each reporting date, the carrying amounts of tangible and intangible assets are reviewed to determine whether there is any indication of impairment.
+At each reporting date, the carrying amounts of tangible and intangible assets with a finite useful life are reviewed to determine whether there is any indication of impairment.
 If any such indication exists for an asset, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.